China's Real Estate Bubble

 English-speaking world's favorite economic game: property.
 No other facet of

-asset-allocation decision has inspired so many dinner-party conversations.
-The
+imagination.
+No other asset-allocation decision has inspired so many

-real estate market is unique.
-Every adult, no matter how economically
+dinner-party conversations.
+The real estate market is unique.
+Every adult, no

 The game we know